Skip to main content

 Some common ingredients in cosmetics and skincare products can irritate sensitive skin, even if the label says it’s “gentle”!
 Check out our quick-and-easy guide to checking products for pore-clogging ingredients!

-Ingredients to avoid
+Ingredients to consider avoiding

-Some ingredients found in moisturizers can irritate the skin or clog pores, so here are the key ones to avoid.
+Some ingredients found in moisturizers can irritate the skin or clog pores, so here are the key ones to avoid:

 A person facing the sun while holding a broken umbrella above their head